blockchainsllc/in3-legacy/README.md

 - [DataTypes](https://github.com/slockit/in3/blob/master/src/types/README.md) - Defintion of datastructures used inside the client.
 - [Verifiaction](https://github.com/slockit/in3/blob/master/doc/verification.md).
 A documentaion about the varification of proofs send by a IN3-Server.

+# Tests

+- Result of the last nightly tests for [in3](http://travis.slock.it/in3/) and [in3-server](http://travis.slock.it/in3-server/)
+- [Code Coverage](http://travis.slock.it/in3-server/coverage/index.html) for client and server